Mount Wachusett Community College Photo - MWCC's Gardner campus at night.

 There are 2 community colleges serving 12,648 students in Worcester County, MA.

-What is community college acceptance rate in Worcester County, MA?
+What is the community college acceptance rate in Worcester County, MA?

 The average community college acceptance rate in Massachusetts is 71% (compared to national acceptance rates).

-How diverse are community college in Worcester County, MA?
+How diverse are community colleges in Worcester County, MA?

 Community colleges in Worcester County, MA have approximately 50% minority enrollment, with the majority being Hispanic.